cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

   - A `sendQuery` event is emitted.

 The `CrossChainQueryResult` function is called when the Cross-chain Querying module at the Querying Chain receives a new query reply.
+We pass the address of the relayer that submitted the query result to the Querying Chain to optionally provide some rewards.
+This provides a foundation for fee payment, but can be used for other techniques as well (like calculating a leaderboard).

 ```typescript
 function CrossChainQueryResult(